yangyzoey/3dtiles/README.md

 Set up python environment

 #### Serve the 3D Tile on-the-fly
 Create tile in the Postgres.
-Run the webservice and download the tile on Cesium.
+Run the webservice and visualise on Cesium.

 $ python tile_creator.py